KiCad: PCB editing

 Internally KiCad's PCB editor supports up to 32 copper layers and 32 technical layers.
 Dimensions are stored with nanometer precision in signed 32-bit integers making the theoretical maximum PCB dimension 231 nm, or approximately 2.14 meters.

 There are a variety of tools available while doing layout through both built in functions and external plugins.
-Some advanced built in functionality includes a push and shove router, differential and single ended trace length tuning, net hilighting and individual layer dimming, and a highly customizable design rule checking (DRC).
+Some advanced built in functionality includes a push and shove router, differential and single ended trace length tuning, net highlighting and individual layer dimming, and a highly customizable design rule checking (DRC).

-A number of external tools have been developed following the addition of python scripting integration in to KiCad.
+A number of external tools have been developed following the addition of Python scripting integration in to KiCad.
 A number of plugins exist such as a high quality silkscreen label generators, BOM and assembly viewers, panelization plugins, along with many other plugins.

 A 3D PCB viewing function is based on STEP and VRML models, and the board model can be exported for CAD integration.

+External autorouters

+Alfons Wirtz's open-source Java-based FreeRouting can be used to externally autoroute boards.
+Anthony Blake's Toporouter, a topological autorouter developed in 2008 for gEDA PCB as a Google-funded open source project mentored by DJ Delorie, has been adapted for use with KiCad as well.